unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/overview-and-system-prep.md

 # Overview & system prep

-%%Virtual machines (VMs)|vm%% allow you to run full operating systems, such as Windows, macOS, or Linux, on your Unraid server, side-by-side with Docker containers. %%VMs|vm%% are ideal for:
+Virtual machines (VMs) allow you to run full operating systems, such as Windows, macOS, or Linux, on your Unraid server, side-by-side with Docker containers.

+%%VMs|vm%% are ideal for:

 - Running applications that require a full OS or are unavailable as containers.
 - Assigning dedicated hardware to guest systems, such as GPUs or USB devices.
 - Testing, development, gaming, or running legacy software.
 - Hosting multiple isolated environments for different workloads.

-For a list of operating systems tested with Unraid, see the %%VM|vm%% Setup page.
+For a list of operating systems tested with Unraid, see the [%%VM|vm%% Setup](./vm-setup.md) page.

 <details>
 <summary>**Under the hood:** Expand to learn more about the technology stack behind Unraid virtualization</summary>

 Unraid’s virtualization stack is designed to be flexible and high-performing, utilizing several open-source technologies to support effective %%virtual machine (VM)|vm%% management.
 This overview explains the key components and their interaction in a user-friendly manner.

-**Core technologies**
+<h4>Core technologies</h4>

 | Technology | What it does | Why it matters |
 |------------|--------------|---------------|